 - Operating a vehicle with a blood alcohol concentration (BAC) of .08% or more;

-- Operating a vehicle with any amount of a Schedule I controlled substance in your system; or
+- Operating a vehicle with any amount of a controlled substance in your system; or

 - Operating a vehicle under the influence of alcohol or drugs to the extent that it renders you incapable of driving safely.

 This gives prosecutors multiple ways to establish that you were intoxicated at the time you operated a motor vehicle.
 The first two options are somewhat objective, in that they rely on measurements of chemicals within your body.
-The third, however, is entirely subjective and based on the opinion of law enforcement officers, not doctors.
+The third, however, is entirely subjective and based on the opinion of law enforcement officers.

 In fact, it's possible to get a DUI even when you're not driving a vehicle.
 Oklahoma law only requires that you be in “actual physical control” of a vehicle while intoxicated.
 Obviously, that can include driving a vehicle, but it can also be satisfied by simply having physical control over a parked car.
 For example, if you are intoxicated in a parked car with the keys in the ignition, you could be arrested for DUI.